PSALM SERIES

 trust that God sees my efforts and desires to live according to His will?
 Do I

-believe that He will guide me toward spiritual growth and fulfillment?
+believe that He will guide me toward spiritual growth and fulfilment?

 ·